JuliaFavaro/SS25_TP_ProtoDUNE/README.md

     -   `pdhd_run03297*.root`: Real cosmic ray data from three different runs of the PDHD detector.
 -   `src/`: Contains the Jupyter notebooks with the analysis code.
     -   `MC_data.ipynb`: Explores the simulated muon (MC) data.
 It analyzes detector response, correlates MC truth energy with visible TP energy, and visualizes track projections based on true particle kinematics.
-    -   `RUN_test.ipynb`: Provides a general analysis of real cosmic runs, comparing TP distributions between data and MC, and visualizing activity across all Anode Plane Assemblies (APAs).
-    -   `RUN_test_event_run_TPC.ipynb` & `RUN_test_run_TPC.ipynb`: These notebooks offer a deep dive into specific events from the real data (run 32974).
+    -   `RUN_test_event_run.ipynb` & `RUN_test_run.ipynb`: These notebooks offer a deep dive into specific events from the real data (run 32974).
 They include detailed noise analysis, threshold optimization, and track reconstruction using DBSCAN clustering and RANSAC linear fitting.
 -   `pyproject.toml`: Defines the project metadata and Python dependencies.

 ### Key Analysis Components